-Hong holds an MFA from the Rhode Island School of Design (2025) and a BA in Social Justice, Leadership, and Communication Studies from the University of Minnesota Twin Cities (2014).
 Prior to her emerging career in fine art, Hong worked as an illustrator, community organizer, and youth worker.
 As such, her work draws upon past experiences in shaping narratives, engaging communities, and making art accessible.
-Hong is currently based in Providence, RI, forming relationships with Narragansett land and its inhabitants through gardening, biking, and foraging.
+Hong is based in Providence, RI, where she received her MFA at the Rhode Island School of Design (2025).

 Download CV